anouarjlidi/AgateApps/README.md

 ### Assets management

-Most of the CSS comes from LESS files, and all JS/CSS files are compiled with Gulp.
+Most of the CSS comes from LESS files for Bootstrap, SASS for materialize, and all JS/CSS files are compiled with Gulp.

 We use a specific gulpfile from [Orbitale/Gulpfile](https://github.com/Orbitale/Gulpfile) which allows good flexibility and is based only on one config variable (similar to Grunt).